PopcornTimeTV/PopcornTimeTV/README.md

 #PopcornTime TV
 **PSA: We have our full focus on porting all of our repos to Swift 3.
 Please be patient with us.
-For now download and resign the iPA available HERE**
+For now download and resign the iPA available [HERE](https://appd.be/kronos/PopcornTimeTV-v1.0.5.ipa)!**

 **You must build the project with Xcode 7.
 Swift 3 and Xcode 8 support will be available asap!**